craigcitro/site/content/books.md

 My read is that someone gave Gattegno a syllabus, and said "think up interesting ways to teach this material."
-Some of the ideas are interesting, but they're clever ideas for a boring/strange syllabus.
+Some of the ideas are interesting, but someone gave him a bad syllabus.
 For example, the first section builds up to teaching kids about counting in bases other than 10.
 His setup is interesting -- but why on earth would you want to teach kindergarteners about counting in base 8?

 I ran into this book via [five books](https://fivebooks.com/best-books/alf-coles-teaching-maths/).